Setting up Your New Condo Ally Site

 they’re not going anywhere.

-2. Add a brief history of your building and vital information to the info section
+2. Add a brief history of your building and vital information to the FAQs section

-3. Add you most recent major maintenance to the log book
+3. Add you most recent major maintenance to the maintenance log

 How old is your roof?
 When was the last time your exterior brick was tuckpointed?
 What year were your windows replaced?
 What was the last plumbing issue your association encountered?
 The answers to questions like these will give a quick idea to future residents to the health of their association and buildings.
 It also can provide invaluable information to problems that may be forming and could become serious.
 For example, one association had a few instances of slow water drainage and it turned out the current board was not aware that they needed annual cleaning of their grease trap.